incraigulous/contentful-sdk/readme.md

 **Space ID:** *(optional)* The space to use for calls made by the instance.
 To use multiple spaces, you should use multiple SDK instances.
 If you don't provide a space ID, you'll only be able to use the `spaces` resource.

 **Cacher:** *(optional, Incraigulous\ContentfulSDK\CacherInterface Implementation)* An object to handle caching.
 This is optional (and easy to implement), so don't let it scare you off.
-Check out the Caching section for more details.
+Check out the [caching](https://github.com/incraigulous/contentful-sdk/blob/master/readme.md#caching) section for more details.

 ####Spaces